Last week, my husband fainted while urinating. His doctor said he might have micturition syncope. What causes this, and what can he do about it?

 Preventing micturition syncope

 Micturition syncope isn't very common.
-It should be checked by a doctor because it may mean that there is an underlying medical condition.
+It should be checked by a healthcare professional because it may mean that there is an underlying medical condition.
 Prevention of micturition syncope depends on recognizing the factors that contribute to micturition syncope and avoiding them.

-To avoid micturition syncope and a possible injury, you might suggest some of these strategies with your husband:
+To avoid micturition syncope and a possible injury, you might suggest some of these strategies to your husband:

-• Don't get out of bed suddenly — first, sit on the edge of the bed and move your legs, making sure you aren't dizzy or lightheaded
+• Don't get out of bed suddenly.
+Sit on the edge of the bed, move your legs, and make sure you aren't dizzy or lightheaded.

 With